 This run was established in two sections that allowed implementing a rotational concept.

 A Rotational quail coop is much like rotational grazing.
 This is when the land is allowed to rest and repair while the birds or animals are living and eating in another paddock.
 This is the ideal situation for farming as it allows you to work the land naturally.

-I believe this is why I’m always seeking mobile options or extremely large spaces for raising quail because it’s better for the land and birds.
+I believe this is why I’m always seeking mobile options or extremely large spaces for raising quail because it’s healthier for the birds and land.

-This particular coop is where I raised coturnix quail, consisting of two 8 x 16 ft. runs covered in chicken wire with a door dividing these sections.
+This particular coop is where I raised coturnix quail, consisting of two 8 x 16 ft. runs covered in chicken wire with a door dividing each section.

 When do you Rotate?